49 Miles / 3800 Feet of Climbing

 If you’re hesitant to fill up your water bottles at the spring, head down the gravel driveway to Clark’s Bakery where you’ll find a little store.
 Not only do they have a surprisingly good selection of drink options, they also have some amazing cookies and other baked goods, all of which use whole grains and simple ingredients.
 In fact, the bakery started in the founders’ kitchen because they wanted healthier bread than could be found at the local supermarket.
 They quickly outgrew the kitchen and now sell all-natural products on a beautiful farm in the heart of Sequatchie Valley.
 Grab a drink and a cookie and soak up the peaceful atmosphere at the picnic table outside the store.
 (While not marked, they do have a restroom.
 Just ask the cashier and she’ll show you where it is.)

 After a restorative break at the bakery, continue west on Stone Cave Road across Highway 28 until it “T’s” into West Valley Road.
 Take a left onto West Valley Road, and then less than half a mile later, turn right onto Daus Mountain Road.
-The first mile of this climb is very steep (double-digit grades), so be prepared for a challenging start!
+The first mile of this climb is super steep (double-digit grades), so be prepared for a challenging start!
 Thankfully, the grade comes down after this brutal introduction, and the climb becomes a bit more steady, finally leveling out as you make your way across the plateau.

 Daus Mountain Road eventually runs into Barkertown Road (also known as Highway 399).
 If you need a snack, pop into Scott’s Grocery at this intersection.
 While not a high traffic road, Highway 399 does have a little more traffic than Daus Mountain Road, so be aware of passing vehicles.